COVID-19: self-isolation support scheme

 The Welsh Government Self-isolation support scheme is for people on low income, who cannot work from home and who have to self-isolate.

-You could get a payment of £500 to help with loss of earnings if you’ve been told to isolate by NHS Test and Trace or NHS Covid-19 app and you cannot work from home.
+You could get a payment of £500, or £750 if you have been advised to self-isolate on or after 7 August 2021, to help with loss of earnings if you have been told to self-isolate by NHS Test and Trace and you cannot work from home.

 To get the payment you must:

-- have been told to self-isolate by NHS Test and Trace or via the NHS Covid-19 app and
+- Have been told to self-isolate by NHS Test and Trace (If you have been advised to self-isolate via the NHS app you will need to register your details with the Test, Trace and Trace service) and

 - be employed or self-employed and

 - be unable to work from home and will lose income as a result and

 - have a personal income of less than £500 per week

 or currently be receiving at least one of these benefits: Universal Credit; Working Tax Credit; Income-based Employment and Support Allowance; Income-based Jobseeker’s Allowance; Income Support; Housing Benefit; Pension Credit.